idio-lang/guide/idio-source/examples/looping/recursion.rst

 Recursion
 #########

-There's a subtle distinction between top-level in in-block function definitions (due to the way references to the values are made).
+There's a subtle distinction between top-level and in-block function definitions (due to the way references to the values are made).

 Top-Level